raghavagps/mutation_bench/README.md

 4. **Correlation results:** This file contains the correlation results between number of mutations/gene/sample and overall survival time for all the genes sorted in order of coefficents.

 5. **Mutations per sample per gene file:** This file reports the number of mutations/gene/sample along with overall survival time (OS.time) and overall status (OS).

+6. **Best Classification Model:** This is model file which user can use to make the survival group prediction such as High-/low-risk group for unknown samples based on top-10 genes.
+Model with the highest AUROC will be saved.

+7. **Best Regression Model:** This is model file which user can use to make the survival time prediction for unknown samples based on top-10 genes.
+Model with the highest HR value will be saved.

 ## Standalone
 The Standalone version of this mthod is written in python3 and following libraries are necessary for the successful run: